nobias-fht/pasteur_n2v/docs/n2v/answers.md

 ??? question "Learning rate"
     Now that we are training.
 How is the learning rate changing?

-    => Every now and then, at the end of an epoch, the learning rate is halved.
+    => Every now and then, at the end of an epoch, the learning rate is halved after 10 epochs without improvemnt in loss.

 ## 5.1 Inspection of the loss function